Book 8

 C) Which of these sentences are true (T) and which are false (F)?

-1. Rose left school when she was eighteen.
+1. Rose left school when she was sixteen years old.

 Text 220